January 01, 2022

 Get to Know: Terence Blanchard’s Fire Shut Up in My Bones

-Lyric has announced exciting highlights from the 2021/22 Season, one of which will be the Chicago premiere of Terence Blanchard’s powerful Fire Shut Up in My Bones recieves its much-anticipated Chicago premiere this spring at Lyric.
+Lyric has announced the full details of the 2021/22 Season, including the Chicago premiere of Terence Blanchard’s powerful Fire Shut Up in My Bones recieves its much-anticipated Chicago premiere this spring at Lyric.
 Learn more about this bold and affecting opera and see the stunning new co-production between Lyric, the Metropolitan Opera, and Los Angeles Opera by securing your seats with a subscription today.

 Based on the memoir of the same title by American journalist Charles M. Blow, Fire Shut Up in My Bones explores themes of sexual identity and masculinity centered on a defining moment in Charles’s life.
 It tells a profound story about a young man’s journey to overcome a life of trauma and hardship.
 At the age of seven, Charles is molested by an older cousin, and the opera begins with its protagonist intending to kill his cousin in an act of revenge.
 Throughout the opera, Charles is visited by powerful female spirits, Destiny and Loneliness, and later meets Greta, a college classmate he falls in love with and in whom he confides.
 When Charles discovers that his cousin has returned to their Louisiana hometown, he races home from college to confront his past.
 Memories and shadows surround Charles as he strives to move beyond a cycle of violence and forge a brave new path.

 This haunting, powerful, and tender coming-of-age story has been acclaimed as "stunning" (Essence), "riveting" (Chicago Tribune), and "exquisite" (The New York Times) after its premiere at Opera Theatre of St. Louis in 2019.